shreachari/ECEM202A-Project/docs/report.md

 ### EQ-Radio: Emotion Recognition Using Wireless Signals
 * The research paper introduces a technique to recognize emotion using RF signals reflected off of human body.
 These signals are processed to extract respiration and individual heartbeats of a user.
 The this information is fed into an SVM classifier that predicts emotion.
 ### Non-contact diagnosis of obstructive sleep apnea using impulse-radio ultra-wideband radar
-* This research paper ises UWB technology to detect user respiration and help diagnose the sleep apnea medical condition.
+* This research paper uses UWB technology to detect user respiration and help diagnose the sleep apnea medical condition.

 ### 9.b.
 Datasets